 A GoFundMe campaign was created in July 2022 to gather donations to purchase a used van for Pastor Vinnie.
 Without a reliable van, Pastor Vinnie is not able to service his clients and so many people count on him.
 In November the goal of $15,000 was met and matching funds were obtained so Pastor Vinnie was able to purchase a used van.

 I want to thank everyone from the bottom of my heart for donating to Pastor Vinnie's GoFundMe campaign.
 Pastor Vinnie purchased a 2009 Ford F-250 cargo van with low mileage - everything he wanted.
 He had 3 of his mechanic friends look at it before making the purchase to make sure it was the right one.
 For those of you who know Pastor Vinnie, I am sure you can imagine how appreciative he is for your kindness and generosity.

 Vinnie works 24/7 helping those on the street.

 Sometimes he is able to get them housing and other times he supports them wherever they are.
 If you've ever had the opportunity to meet Pastor Vinnie, you know he is amazing and he never stops working.
 He is 1000% dedicated to helping those who need his help.
 I am so grateful that so many of you came together to help make his van happen.

-Mission for the Homeless, a 501 (c)(3) nonprofit, distributes blankets, food and clothing to the homeless seven nights a week in Oakland, California visiting approximately eighty homeless people every night.
+Mission for the Homeless is a 501 (c)(3) nonprofit charitable corporation.
+We distribute blankets, food, clothing and tents to the homeless seven nights a week in Oakland, California.
+We visit approximately 120 homeless people every night.

 Nightly contact since January 1999